Use the free Ticino Ticket to explore this delightful Swiss canton during four days in Locarno, Switzerland

-With 4 days in Locarno to play with, let’s take look at where that ticket could take you, starting in the town of Locarno itself.
+With four days in Locarno to play with, let’s take look at where that ticket could take you, starting in the town of Locarno itself.

 Ride the Orselina Funicular

-- With a Ticino Ticket, the cost of a return trip between Orselina and Cimetta is 25 CHF (25 USD).
-To reach Cardara only, it costs 19.50 CHF (20 USD)
+With a Ticino Ticket, the cost of a return trip between Orselina and Cimetta is 24 CHF (2022 price).
+To reach Cardara only, it costs less than 20 CHF.

 Visit Santuario della Madonna del Sasso

 Back at Oreslina, walk down to the Santuario della Madonna del Sasso, which was founded in 1480 after the Virgin Mary appeared to a monk, Bartolomeo d’Ivrea.
 From here, you can soak up fantastic views of Locarno and its surroundings.

 Day 2: A Day Trip from Locarno to Lugano and Bellinzona